 Honestly, if I had the solution to the problem of climate change, then I would be way too busy actualizing that solution to have time left to write this blog.
 Also, at NASA, our focus is on gathering the latest and most accurate measurements in order to give scientists and the public the most complete picture possible of our changing planet.

-What I can offer, though, is to share a three-step program I’ve come up with and use on a daily basis.
-These three actions alone won’t stop climate change, but they can help us to move toward a more positive impact on our environment.
+What I can offer, though, is to share a two-step program I’ve come up with and use on a daily basis.
+These two actions alone won’t stop climate change, but they can help us to move toward a more positive impact on our environment.
 Also—let’s face it—climate change is a bummer.
 We need something to keep us out of despair, something to help us face the challenge.

 Step 1: Connect with nature